Your Occupational Therapy Salary Guide (2024)

 Important: If you are looking for OTA salary info, please visit Your Occupational Therapy Assistant Salary Guide.

 This average was calculated by OT Potential.
-We took the average from the above databases to create a master OT salary average.
+We averaged the occupational therapy salaries from the above databases to create a master OT salary average.

-This is our own calculation, and we based it on an average of multiple reputable sites’ findings, which we will discuss below.
+This is our own calculation, and we based it on the average of multiple reputable sites’ findings, which we will discuss below.

-Keep in mind that each source has its own collection bias, based on who chooses to submit data, who uses the resource, and how the data itself is collected.
-We have based our calculations on an average of all the data we found, some of which is presented as median vs. mean findings.
+Keep in mind that each source also has its own collection bias based on who chooses to submit data, who uses the resource, and how the data itself is collected.
+Our calculations are based on an average of all the data we found, some of which is presented as median versus mean findings.

 Median vs. mean OT salary

-A median salary means that, when all the salaries are laid out from lowest to highest, there is usually a cluster where most salaries lie.
-At the center of that cluster lies the median—or middle—of that list of salaries.
-You might have some outliers that make a ton or very little, but they won’t skew the median salary.
+To determine a median salary, all the salaries in a particular data set are stacked from lowest to highest.
+There is usually a cluster where most salaries lie.
+At the center of that cluster lies the median—or middle—of the stack.
+You might have some outliers that are either unusually high or unusually low, but they won’t skew the median salary.

-The mean (average) literally takes all of the salaries, adds them up, then divides them by the total number of responses.
-That means that those outliers (meaning the very low, or very high, salaries) could very easily skew the mean.
-This is important to consider, because there are quite a few OTs who only work part-time or PRN, and their annual salaries are lower for that reason alone, not because they’re making a terrible hourly wage.
+By contrast, the mean (average) is calculated by adding up all of the salaries and dividing them by the total number of salaries.
+So, those outliers (the very low and very high salaries) could very easily skew the mean.
+This is important to consider, because there are quite a few OTs who only work part-time or PRN, and their annual salaries are lower for that reason alone—not because they’re making a terrible hourly wage.

-With that out of the way, here are what various resources list as the average (or median, in some cases) salaries for OTs.
-I have listed sources in alphabetical order.
+With that out of the way, here are what various resources cite as the average (or median, in some cases) salaries for OTs.
+We have listed these sources in alphabetical order.

 The American Occupational Therapy Association (AOTA)

-The AOTA is the professional organization for the OT field.
+The AOTA is the professional organization for the OT field in the United States.
 AOTA runs its own salary survey and updates it every few years.
-The last year it did so was 2018.
+The most recent AOTA salary survey occurred in 2023.

-However, the findings reveal that experience is a big factor in how much you can earn as an OT.
-For example, a brand-new OT with less than a year of experience will make a median salary of $65,000.
-An experienced OT with seven to nine years of experience will make a median salary of $73,000.
-And an OT with 26+ years of experience will earn a median salary of $84,000.
+One piece of data, I want to highlight from their 2018 survey is that experience is a big factor in how much you can earn as an OT.
+For example, a brand-new OT with less than a year of experience made a median salary of $65,000.
+An experienced OT with seven to nine years of experience made a median salary of $73,000.
+And an OT with 26-plus years of experience earned a median salary of $84,000.
+Here’s the data in a chart:

 Salary By Years of Experience